spatial-model-editor/spatial-model-editor/docs/reference/pixel.rst

 Maximum timestep
 ----------------

-For the forwards Euler solver, we don't have an estimate of the error, so we can't automatically adjust the stepsize.
-However, if we ignore the reaction terms, there is an analytic upper bound on the size of timestep that can be used for forwards Euler, above which the system becomes unstable:
+For the Euler method, we don't have an embedded lower order solution from which we can estimate of the error, so we can't automatically adjust the stepsize.
+However, if we ignore the reaction terms, there is an analytic upper bound on the size of timestep that can be used for Euler, above which the system becomes unstable:

 .. math::